 Tuition includes all in-class instruction and guidance plus externship placement to complete your training.
-Use of the textbook, all supplies and materials, study guides, tutoring, two uniforms, stethoscope, job placement assistance, and lifetime clinical skills practice at our school are also included!
+Use of the textbook, all supplies and materials, study guides, tutoring, one uniform set, stethoscope, job placement assistance, and lifetime clinical skills practice at our school are also included!

-Our Clinical and Administrative Medical Assistant program consists of approximately 7 months of in-class learning and 1 months of externship for a total of 8 months.
-Our Clinical Medical Assistant program is approximately 4 months of in-class learning and 2 weeks of externship for a total of 4 ½ months.
+Our Medical Assistant program consists of approximately 4 months of in-class learning and 1 month of externship for a total of 5 months.

 No, the certificate you receive after attending our course, is a Certificate of Completion of the Medical Assistant Program.
 With this Certificate of Completion you may register to take the National Certified Medical Assistant (NCMA) exam administered by the National Center for Competency Testing (NCCT).
 You will be nationally certified after successfully passing this test.